 While undoubtedly a boon to affordable housing advocates, entrepreneurial developers, and engaged citizens alike, the ‘automation of the agency’ is also proving a big win for government staff.

 Staff morale and retention are both positively influenced as a result of the reduction and/or outright elimination of time-consuming, redundant, and manually intensive processes.
 Relationships once fraught with mutual stress and frustration over missed deadlines and inherent inefficiencies improve, as both review staff and developers embrace collaborative digital workflows that greatly

 improve communication, transparency and deadline expectations for all involved.

 In addition to the direct correlation shown between reduction in review and approval times and a corresponding growth in license and permit revenues, recent studies are also demonstrating the significant impacts of an expedited land development and review process on property tax revenues.
 In 2016, an economic impact analysis commissioned by the Montgomery County (Maryland) Department of Permitting Services (DPS) indicated that adding a single year to the review process can reduce the value of that property by an average of 20% thus lowering the property tax base (Source).
 Or, in looking at it from a positive perspective, shortening the time from concept to occupancy by one year could save a developer as much as 20% of the project cost increasing the viability for a range of affordable housing projects.

-In addition to new development projects, streamlined land management workflows such as those facilitated by POSSE LMS help to return foreclosed properties to productive use more quickly, as well as enabling developers to more rapidly adjust to changing market conditions rather than abandoning plans altogether.
+In addition to new development projects, streamlined permitting and licensing workflows such as those facilitated by POSSE PLS help to return foreclosed properties to productive use more quickly, as well as enabling developers to more rapidly adjust to changing market conditions rather than abandoning plans altogether.